Soham murders: Pre-trial assessments

 To determine Huntley's state of mental health, he was detained under Section 48 of the Mental Health Act for almost two months at Rampton Secure Hospital.
-Here, his mental state was assessed by Christopher Clark, a consultant forensic psychiatrist, to determine whether he suffered from any form of mental illness and whether he was mentally competent to stand trial.
+His mental state was assessed by Christopher Clark, a consultant forensic psychiatrist, to determine whether he suffered from any form of mental illness and whether he was mentally competent to stand trial.
 Clark concluded in October that, although psychopathic, Huntley did not suffer from any major mental or psychotic illness.
 On 8 October, Huntley was deemed mentally competent to stand trial.

 Having been declared mentally fit to stand trial, Huntley was faced with a sentence of life imprisonment if a jury could be convinced of his guilt.
 He was transferred to a segregation unit at Woodhill prison in Milton Keynes, Buckinghamshire.
 On 9 June 2003, he attempted suicide by taking 29 antidepressants which he had accumulated in his cell.
 Staff initially feared Huntley might die as a result of this overdose, but he was returned to his prison cell within 48 hours.
 Huntley was later transferred to London's Belmarsh prison.

 At a preliminary hearing at the Old Bailey on 16 June 2003, Huntley pleaded not guilty to the charges of murdering Wells and Chapman, and guilty to the charge both stood accused of: conspiracy to pervert the course of justice.
 Carr pleaded not guilty to the charges of attempting to pervert the course of justice and assisting an offender.